-GRI3: Material Topics 2021 GRI 306: Waste 2020 3-3 Management of material topic 306-3 Waste produced 306-4 Waste diverted from final elimination/disposal Information available on pages 65 to 73 Information available on page 66 Information available on page 66 - Ecodesign and Life Cycle Management, Circular Econom Location/Direct response SASB indicators GRI3: Material Topics 2021 3-3 Management of material topic Information available on pages 65 to 73 - KPI PIW incorporated into production Information available on page 66 - KPI Reincorporation rate of waste into production Information available on page 66 - KPI Recycled and renewable raw materials Information available on page 66 RT-CP-410a1 КРІ Revenue from reusable, recyclable and/or compostable products Information available on page 66 RT-CP-401a2 Ethics and Anti-Corruption Location/Direct response GRI3: Material Topics 2021 3-3 Management of material topic Information available on pages 84 to 92 GRI 205: Anti-corruption 2016 205-3 Confirmed cases of corruption and actions taken Information in the KPIs table on page 85 Customer Satisfaction Location/Direct response GRI3: Material Topics 2021 3-3 Management of material topic Information available on pages 31 to 45 KPI Customer retention Information in the KPIs table on page 100 Quality and Food Safety Location/Direct response GRI3: Material Topics 2021 3-3 Management of material topic Information available on pages 31 to 45 KPI Incidents with an impact on health and safety "There were no incidents in 2023 of products produced having an impact o health and safety" n Governance Location/Direct response GRI3: Material Topics 2021 3-3 Management of material topic Information available on pages 84 to 96 GRI 2.9 Governance structure and composition Information available on pages 88 to 89 Labour conditions and human rights Location/Direct response GRI3: Material Topics 2021 3-3 Management of material topic Information available on pages 84 to 96 KPI % progressions by gender Information in the KPIs table on page 85 Legal and regulatory compliance Lection/Direct response GRI3: Material Topics 2021 3-3 Management of material topic Location/Direct response Information available on page 65 GRI 2.27 Legal and regulatory compliance Information available on pages 69 to 72 011 intornation available on pages 05 to 72 Biodiversity and Ecosystems Location/Direct response GRI3: Material Topics 2021 3-3 Management of material topic Information provided on page 65 КРІ No. of consortia in which we invest and which contribute to minimising the impact on biodiversity Information available on page 69 to 72 Cybersecurity Location/Direct response Cybersecurity 3-3 Management of material topic Information provided on pages 84 to 92 KPI Number of cybersecurity incidents.
+GRI3: Material Topics 2021 GRI 306: Waste 2020 3-3 Management of material topic 306-3 Waste produced 306-4 Waste diverted from final elimination/disposal Information available on pages 65 to 73 Information available on page 66 Information available on page 66 - Ecodesign and Life Cycle Management, Circular Econom GRI3: Material Topics 2021 Location/Direct response Information available on pages 65 to 73 SASB indicators KPI PIW incorporated into production Information available on page 66 - KPI Reincorporation rate of waste into production Information available on page 66 - KPI Recycled and renewable raw materials Information available on page 66 RT-CP-410a1 КРІ Revenue from reusable, recyclable and/or compostable products Information available on page 66 RT-CP-401a2 Ethics and Anti-Corruption Location/Direct response GRI3: Material Topics 2021 3-3 Management of material topic Information available on pages 84 to 92 GRI 205: Anti-corruption 2016 205-3 Confirmed cases of corruption and actions taken Information in the KPIs table on page 85 Customer Satisfaction Location/Direct response GRI3: Material Topics 2021 3-3 Management of material topic Information available on pages 31 to 45 KPI Customer retention Information in the KPIs table on page 100 Quality and Food Safety Location/Direct response GRI3: Material Topics 2021 3-3 Management of material topic Information available on pages 31 to 45 KPI Incidents with an impact on health and safety "There were no incidents in 2023 of products produced having an impact or health and safety") Governance Location/Direct response GRI3: Material Topics 2021 3-3 Management of material topic Information available on pages 84 to 96 GRI 2.9 Governance structure and composition Information available on pages 88 to 89 Labour conditions and human rights Location/Direct response GRI3: Material Topics 2021 3-3 Management of material topic Information available on pages 84 to 96 KPI % progressions by gender Information in the KPIs table on page 85 Legal and regulatory compliance Location/Direct response GRI3: Material Topics 2021 3-3 Management of material topic Information available on page 65 GRI 2.27 Legal and regulatory compliance Information available on pages 69 to 72 Biodiversity and Ecosystems Location/Direct response GRI3: Material Topics 2021 3-3 Management of material topic Information provided on page 65 KPI No. of consortia in which we invest and which contribute to minimising the impact on biodiversity Information available on page 69 to 72 Cybersecurity Location/Direct response Cybersecurity 3-3 Management of material topic Information provided on pages 84 to 92 KPI Number of cybersecurity incidents.
 Information provided on page 92